DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/reference/appointments.md

 ------|------|------------
-children | ReactNode | A React node used to render the appointment content. data | object | An object that represents appointment data. recurringIconComponent | Component | A component that renders an icon for recurring appointments.
+children | ReactNode | A React node used to render the appointment content. data | object | An object that represents appointment data. recurringIconComponent | function | A component that renders an icon for recurring appointments.

 ### Appointments.SplitIndicatorProps